-0161 US BA ATTLES THAT CHANGED THE WORLD SEMESTER 1/2 CREDIT

-Class Fee: \$0.00
+0161 US B. ATTLES THAT CHANGED THE WORLD SEMESTER 1 /2 CREDIT Class Fee: \$0.00 Prerequisite None Students will study specific individual American History battles that have turned the tide of historical events, triggering changes that

-D N.7

 Students will study specific individual American History battles that have turned the tide of historical events, triggering changes that have given us the world we know today.
 Throughout the course, students will trace the critical pivot points where key military engagements determined the course history has taken.